QuentinAM/QuentinAM/README.md

 ### Current project(s)

+- Refund of the neural network done in a OCR project

+### Past projects :

-- Epita S3 : OCR x Sudoku in C (with opticalloop)
+- EPITA S3 : Sudoku solver using OCR in C with GTK3 and SDL1.2 https://github.com/opticalloop/OCR
+- EPITA S2 : Hell Riders, 3d motorcycle racing game with level editor in C# with Unity
+- EPITA S1 : AFIT, maths project in OCaml

 ### Currently learning several languages
 <p>